holographicSol/Detectionator/README.md

     Plug & play object detection and auto annotation from live camera feeds.
     Target detection with half a million fully programmable target events for infinitely specified targets.
-    Created data-sets can be used to further mannual annotation and be trained on.
+    Created data-sets can be used for further mannual annotation and be trained on.

 [ Video ]

-    Object detection and auto annotation from video files to create data-sets that can be used to further mannual annotation and be trained on.
+    Object detection and auto annotation from video files to create data-sets that can be used for further mannual annotation and be trained on.